-The broadband lifecycle: e-strategy, pre-planning, and building capacity
+The Broadband Lifecycle: e-strategy, planning, and building capacity

 By Michael Curri – Broadband networks can create a “platform for productivity, competitiveness and innovation” in your community – delivering the infrastructure to capture economic and social opportunities, some known, some yet to be invented.
 Many communities fail during the broadband strategy, build-out and adoption phases as they lack focus and/or sufficient investment of time, energy, and resources.

 Too often communities develop strategies based on following recipes from other regions.
 Instead of uncovering what the needed resources are, or how to leverage current efforts to best serve the specific and unique needs of the community, civic leaders race to “do what they did.”

 There is no ‘one size fits all’ solution for successful broadband strategies that bring economic and civic benefits to a region and its citizens.
 Each community not only has different needs, but different strengths to best leverage the broadband platform.
 Strategic Networks Group (SNG) has for years been helping governments, at municipal, regional and national levels, to best understand where investment will make the biggest impact – and each and every time the best approach involves following the Broadband Lifecycle, or path to owning your digital future.

 Before your community can thrive with its own “platform,” you need to get over the common pitfalls along the broadband lifecycle.
 In case you missed it, last month we reviewed how initiatives can fall flat because of a lack of focus and/or sufficient investment of time, energy, and resources (demand analysis and pre-planning).
 SNG encourages all broadband project managers to design and run their broadband initiative with one eye on the Broadband Lifecycle.
 Click here to review steps one and two.Step 3: e-Strategy & decision to invest